 Cheryl Strayed: [00:29:18] Yeah.
 Well, you know, first of all, I want to say it's funny our idea about what is dangerous is really off-kilter.
 One of the questions I get so often is about this idea of like, "Weren't you afraid?
 Weren't you afraid?"
 And it's like, well, you know, statistically, it was so much more dangerous for me to stay in civilization, in the city that summer —

-Jordan Harbinger: [00:29:38] Oh yeah.
+Jordan Harbinger: [00:29:38] Oh, yeah.

 Cheryl Strayed: [00:29:38] Then it would have been, you know — and obviously drugs, you know, that's dangerous.
 I was doing dangerous stuff.
 But even things like you're much, much, much more likely to die in a car accident than you are hiking on a trail in the wilderness.
-But because we do that so much, we normalized it.
-So yes, having said that I was afraid of snakes.
+But because we do that so much, we normalize it.
+So yes, having said that, I was afraid of snakes.
 I was afraid of bears and I was afraid of cougars, otherwise known as mountain lions.
 And you know, those are real things and I encountered bears and snakes several times.
 I probably encountered mountain lions, but I didn't see them.
 I'm quite sure they saw me.

 Jordan Harbinger: [00:30:14] Yeah.

-Cheryl Strayed: [00:30:16] You know, I was walking through Cougar Country for sure.
+Cheryl Strayed: [00:30:16] You know, I was walking through cougar country for sure.
 You know, I was also afraid of men.